Health & Safety

 Safety and Security Overview

-In addition to our personnel, our campus is equipped with high-end monitored security, fire, lightning detection and gate systems; as well as advanced camera monitoring.
-Furthermore, The First Academy requires Tier II Employee Background Checks, as well as background checks for all volunteers, and an ID Based Screening System for all guests.
+In addition to a wide-ranging safety team, Orlando Police officers are on campus during school hours and events.
+The campus is equipped with high-end monitored security, fire, lightning detection, gate systems, and advanced camera monitoring.
+The First Academy requires Tier II Employee Background Checks, as well as background checks for all volunteers, and an ID Based Screening System for all guests.

 Safety Reporting